This post contains affiliate links. Please see my disclosure policy for more information.

 - any dish where it is not heated or cooked

 Once your sour cream thaws, you’ll notice some separation.
 This is normal.
 Simply stir the sour cream to revive it as much as possible.
 If stirring it isn’t doing the trick for me, I whip out my electric hand mixer.

 How To Thicken Frozen Sour Cream

 Once thawed, sour cream separates and becomes runny.
-The best thing to do is to stir it or whip it to thicken it back up as much as possible.
-You could also toss in a little cornstarch when mixing it to help thicken it.
+The best thing to do is stir or whip it with a hand mixer to thicken it back up as much as possible.
+You could also toss in a bit of corn starch when mixing it to help thicken it.

 Frequently Asked Questions